 Tree trade-offs in stream restoration projects: Impact on riparian groundwater quality.
 With Dr. Sujay Kaushal (UMD).
 Funding: Chesapeake Bay Trust, 2017-2019, Students: Tom Doody, Kelsey Wood, Joseph Galella, Location: Maryland.
 Predicting the impact of tree removal associated with stream restoration on riparian water quality remains a challenge.
 We are proposing new fieldwork at 20 riparian zones in Baltimore, MD to quantify the effects of riparian deforestation on groundwater quality across urban restored, degraded, and forested reference sites.
 We hypothesize that the effects of tree removal on water quality depend largely upon landscape characteristics.
 We will use field data to calibrate/validate an existing multivariate model developed as part of our ongoing research to predict riparian water quality trade-offs in response to tree removal using widely accessible landscape scale digital datasets.

 Keeping water on the landscape: Impacts of natural and analogue beaver dams on landscape resiliency.
 With Drs.
 Laura Lautz and Christa Kelleher (Syracuse University).
-Funding: National Science Foundation, Syracuse University, 2017-present, Student: Nathaniel Chien, Location: Wyoming.
+Funding: National Science Foundation, Syracuse University, 2017-present, Students: Casey Pearce, Julianne Sweeney, Nathaniel Chien, Location: Wyoming.
 The Wyoming Chapter of TNC is installing Beaver Dam Analogues (BDA) to test the effects they have on controlling both in-stream hydrology and seasonally driven hydrologic events in semi-arid headwater streams.
 The BDAs are being constructed as part of the land and water management plan for Red Canyon Creek, a TNC property that is managed as a livestock ranch.
 We are doing a hydrologic assessment of the impacts of BDAs on adjacent wetlands and floodplains.
+We are looking at erosion, riparian hydrology, and floodplain vegetation dynamics.

 A new landscape based approach to optimize riparian zone nitrogen and phosphorus management in glaciated settings.
 With Dr. A. Gold (URI), R. Lowrance (EPA), K. Addy (URI), S. Pradhanang (URI), and C. Beier (SUNY-ESF).
 Funding: USDA-AFRI – Nitrogen and Phosphorus Cycling Program, 2015-2018, Students: Yasaman Hassanzadeh, Marzia Tamara, Devon Woods, Location: New York, Indiana, Rhode Island Riparian zones are widely used best management practices to mitigate the impact of agriculture on water quality with respect to nitrogen (N) and phosphorus (P).
 However, their intense biogeochemistry also affects groundwater P concentration, and N2O emission.
 Few studies nevertheless integrate N, P, and N2O data across a range of landscape conditions to help understand the role of riparian zones with respect to NO3- and PO43- fluxes and N2O efflux.
 For this project, we will develop a geospatial database of riparian zone attributes in relation to N removal, P losses to streams, and N2O emission using original data from 36 riparian sites in agricultural areas of the US Midwest and US Northeast where riparian zones are commonly used as best management practices.
 We will use multivariate statistical approaches to reduce data dimensionality, and build statistical models to predict riparian function.
 We will also improve the usability of the commonly used Riparian Ecosystem Management Model (REMM) by developing default model parameters for dominant riparian geomorphic types in these regions.
 We will then assess the accuracy of our model predictions at new sites using short field campaigns and compare REMM simulation results to our statistical models results, including during low and high precipitation periods as those are forecasted to become more common.
 This work will benefit academics, local, state, and federal agencies involved in riparian ecosystem management and increase our fundamental understanding of the role riparian zones in N and P cycling in agroecosystems of the US and beyond.
 (Program Area #A1401).